yoo2001818/linsql/DESIGN.md

 elimination.

 #### Predicate graph generation
-Each column has a list of predicate with constant values, and connections to other columns.
+Each column has a list of predicate with other values, a list of connections, and names of the column.
 Each connection, or predicates are represented with target value, and operator.
 Basically it's same as compare operator, but without left value.

-Constants are represented as OR, so range lookup, and IN expression both can be represented inside it.
+Constants are represented as AND graph's values, so actual SARG generation is up to the index lookup iterator.
+This is unavoidable otherwise it's not possible to represent `IN (SELECT ...)` operator, which is completely dynamic and thus its SARG must be constructed after retriving whatever rows are inside it.

+It's also necessary to represent non-SARGable constant values, such as `FLOOR(a) = 5`.
+(In this case, if the SARG generator is smart enough, it can be converted to `a >= 5 AND a < 6`.)

+However, columns must be placed at left instead of right in order to do this.
+(This should be done previous pre-process optimization)

+Thus, though it's quite a bummer to not include range optimization inside here, it's actually beneficial to move at later stage of optimization since they can optimize at its discrection, so it'd be easier to support spatial data or JSON data.... given that we have indexes for them.
+This is especially true for non-totally ordered set.

+Even though that's the case, the graph generator must defer OR expression to the last so it can detect all the columns are the same.

+For example, `a.a = b.a AND (a.a = 1 OR b.a = 2)`, OR expression must not
+be moved inside leftovers.

+Connections should be recorded separately for the sake of optimization; it can be referred using node IDs, and it can be used to optimize some absurd cases:
+`a.a > a.b AND a.b = 3` - We can derive `a.a > 3`.

 However, this design is only elligible for AND.
 For queries like `a.a = b.a OR a.a = c.a`, we need to separate query path and run union, or run full scan.
 For this case, it should be generated last so descendant can use parent's predicates data.

-However, if only single column is involved in OR, such as `a.a = 1 OR a.a = 2`,
-can be handled inside this design.
-(However, all predicates in OR expression must point to single column, and constant values.
-Otherwise, it'd be better to treat OR value as a subquery.)

 It'd be better idea to treat equality group as a cluster, so equality group can be represented in O(N+M) space, not O(N^2) space.
 Other compare operators